smsohan/json_serializable/README.md

       name: 'Sunny', description: 'Awesome sunny and bright day', private: 'GGH98',
                                 address: "2301 Varsity DR NW'
     }

+##Feedback

+Use the Issues page or knock me at @smsohan if its quick!

 Released under DWTFYW (Do What the F* You Want) License.